tsdh/lein-html5-docs/README.md

   - I'm really not a web designer and I'm famous for my bad taste (you might want to ask my wife!), so the CSS and layout stuff can surely be improved

-  - There are probably tons of bugs.
+  - There might be tons of bugs.
 All I can say is that it works fine for my project.

 I'm happy to integrate patches and pull requests.